 BLAST runs on virtually all types of computer (the program may be obtained by anonymous ftp from ncbi.nlm.nih.gov).
-Parallel processing is also supported on multiprocessor computers such as the 4 or 8-processor Silicon Graphics POWER series.
-Searches using BLAST may be conducted by e-mail at NCBI (send the text HELP to blast@ncbi.nlm.nih.gov for instructions).
+Parallel processing is also supported on multi-processor computers such as the 4 or 8-processor Silicon Graphics POWER series.
+Searches using BLAST may be conducted by email at NCBI (Send the text HELP to blast@ncbi.nlm.nih.gov for instructions).
 Recently, specialist hardware has been developed to implement the BLAST algorithm at even higher speed.
-A network service based on these developments is available from the University of North Carolina at Chapel Hill (send the text HELP on the subject line to bioscan@cs.unc.edu).
+A network service based on these developments is available from the University of North Carolina at Chapel Hill (Send the text HELP on the subject line to bioscan@cs.unc.edu).

-6.8 Guidelines for database scanning
+6.8 Guidelines for Database Scanning

 Which is the best method for database scanning?
 Sadly, there is not a straightforward answer to this question.
 Attempts have been made to make comparisons but the process is complicated by the difficulty of designing suitable test cases and the number of adjustable parameters.
-The most effective method of assessing the success of a scanning technique is to test its ability to find all the members of a known protein family from the database of all known sequences (67,68).
-The principle is simple.
+The most effective method of assessing the success of a scanning technique is to test its ability to find all the members of a known protein family from the database of all known sequences (e.g. see [67, 68]).
+The principle is simple:

-- record the identifier codes of all proteins known to be in the family - select a member to scan with (the query) - perform the scan using the method of choice - count how many of the known members are found with higher scores than known non-members
+- Record the identifier codes of all proteins known to be in the family. - Select a member to scan with (the query).

+- Perform the scan using the method of choice. - Count how many of the known members are found with higher scores than known non-members.

-A less strict criterion is to count the number of members that score as high as the top 0.5% of the non-members in the data bank (68).
-The best scanning method will give the most members before non-members, i.e. will have the fewest false positives. of course, evaluation is not as simple as this appears.
-First one must choose well-characterized protein families with which to test.
+A less strict criterion is to count the number of members that score as high as the top 0.5% of the non-members in the databank [68].
+The best scanning method will give the most members before non-members. i.e. will have the fewest false-positives.
+Of course, evaluation is not as simple as this appears.
+First one must choose well characterised protein families with which to test.
 Do we really know all the members?
 A high scoring non-member may in fact be a previously undiscovered family member.
-Further difficulties arise for scans where there are many false negatives.
+Further difficulites arise for scans where there are many false-negatives.
 If two methods both miss 30 known members, are they missing the same 30?
 Ideally, evaluation should also explore alternative parameter combinations, but this greatly increases the number of tests that need to be done and complicates the data analysis.
-For example, if we consider scanning with dynamic programming, then there is a choice of pair-score matrix and gap penalty, local or global alignment.
+For example, if we consider scanning with dynamic programming, then there is a choice of pair-score matrix and gappenalty, local or global alignment.
+The best gap-penalty depends on the matrix in use.
+If both length-dependent and independent penalties are used, then the number of alternative combinations increases dramatically.
+The best combination of matrix and penalty may not be appropriate for other algorithms.
+BLAST does not consider gaps, so the situation is a little easier and this feature was exploited by Henikoff and Henikoff to evaluate different substitution matrices [16] however we still have the choice of other parameters special to the BLAST algorithm.